Qumulo/docs/administrator-guide/protocols/nfsv4.1-enabling-using.md

 ## Configuring Floating IPs for Nodes
-Currently, each Qumulo node is limited to 1,000 clients connected using NFSv4.1 simultaneously.
+Currently, each Qumulo node is limited to 1,000 clients connected by using NFSv4.1 simultaneously.
 To account for nodes going down, we recommend balancing the number of client connections across your nodes by configuring a sufficient number of floating IP addresses per node.
 This prevents a node failover event from overloading the nodes to which the clients might fail over.

 For example, if you configure only one IP address per node, on a cluster with 600 clients per node, a single node failure might overload one of the remaining nodes, preventing 200 clients from connecting.
 If you assign multiple floating IP addresses to each node, the clients' connections are distributed across multiple nodes.